Have you ever been misunderstood? Even in a time when you were 1,000% sure you explained yourself clearly?

 They come up with ideas to improve the features of the milkshake (better flavor, thicker consistency, larger cups, chocolate chips).
 The HiPPO wins.

-But instead of doing conference-room-quarterbacking, the team theorized that every customer hires a product to do a job.
+But in this case, instead of doing conference-room-quarterbacking, the team theorized that every customer hires a product to do a job.
 This meant they had to go out and actually talk to people.

 So they spent time with customers and watched them consume their milkshakes, asking questions along the way.
 And they learned some really valuable things about milkshake buyers: